0xyd/SocialAuthDjangoTutorial/README.md

 If a twitter validation page shows up, it means the twitter soical auth app is established successfully.
 ![Twitter validation page](https://raw.githubusercontent.com/davisfreeman1015/SocialAuthDjangoTutorial/master/Imgs/Twiiter%20Validation%20Page.png)

+### 3. A Google App

+#### A. Enroll a google app

+Just like we apply a facebook or a twiiter app.
+We have to create an app on the [Google Developer Console](https://console.developers.google.com).